 Hot Standby.
 The Cigorn Gateway supports synchronization and failure detection using a second gateway.
 A backup gateway will keep it’s configuration continuously matched to a primary gateway.
 If it ever detects a failure, it will automatically take over to ensure the system always works.

 A primary goal of the Cigorn gateway project is to be able to run the Cigorn Gateway software on any POSIX Linux platform that has Ethernet and Serial port capabilities.
-The Cigorn software program does not require any human intervention, video monitor, keyboard, or mouse.Although we expect the software to be able to run on most any Linux machine, the target we envision is an Mini ITX motherboard with an Atom processor.
-A complete system can be built using standard off-the-shelf components for less than $400, and an industrial-grade machine obtained for less than $1000.
-Power consumption is typically less than 20 watts when running on an Atom processor.
-Something like a rack-mount version shown below should work, and would be big enough to fit a radio or two inside:
+The Cigorn software program does not require any human intervention, video monitor, keyboard, or mouse.Although we expect the software to be able to run on most any Linux machine, the target we envision is an Mini ITX motherboard with an Celeron processor.
+A complete Cigorn system can be built using standard off-the-shelf miniature fan-less PC for less than $300.
+Power consumption is typically less than 20 watts.

 The Open Source License under which the Cigorn source code may be used requires no payment to Raveon.
 Abide by the terms of the License, and you may use or resell products that use this program without having to pay Raveon anything.